PacktPublishing/Mastering-OpenStack-Third-Edition/Chapter03/README.md

 ### System and Software Requirements:

-To deploy OpenStack in a multi-node mode, the following minimum hardware pre-requesities are used:
+To deploy OpenStack in a multi-node mode, the following hardware specifications are used:

 | Hostname |vCPUs| RAM | Disk Space | Network Interfaces| Role
 |------|----|---------------|-------------|--------|--------|